-Platinum MPX and The Texan HDX.
-The award-winning Platinum MPX represents a premium participation cabinet and game series that offers a 40-inch monitor, full 1080p HD graphics capabilities, a fully-customizable touchscreen button panel, game-controlled runway lighting and six custom speakers, including two speakers in the fully integrated interactive sound chair with Earthquake Shakers technology.
-The Platinum MPX debuted with two games in 2014, the award-winning Thundering Herd and Invasion 2: The Return, with new themes Smokin' Hot Dice, Gargoyle, Her Majesty, and Myths & Legends.
+Empire MPX and The Texan HDX.
+The new Empire MPX represents both a premium participation cabinet and a single-screen, for sale cabinet that offers a 43-inch monitor, full 1080p HD graphics capabilities, a fully-customizable touchscreen button panel, and a smaller footprint that allows for tighter pod banking configurations.

+The Empire MPX debuted in April 2017 with the launch of the Company's first video title on its WAP.
 The Texan HDX is an 8-foot tall cabinet with twin 42-inch video screens, featuring a two-person bench seat.
 The cabinet is designed to showcase the Everi Standard Video Library in oversized format, allowing the games to be prominently displayed on the casino floor.

 Wide Area Progressive.
-Everi is debuting its first Wide Area Progressive, or WAP, in Class II markets in 2017.
-Spanning two product lines, WAP will be delivered to customers on Player Classic and Empire MPX, Everi's premier single screen cabinet.
-The mechanical offering, Jackpot Lockdown, debuts with two themes: Jackpot Lockdown Mega Meltdown and Jackpot Lockdown High Voltage.
-Empire MPX will feature branded video content with Casablanca and Penn & Teller, all hitting the casino floor in 2017.
+We debuted our first WAP in Class II markets in 2017.
+Spanning two product lines, our WAP is offered to customers on Player Classic and Empire MPX.
+The mechanical offering, Jackpot Lockdown, debuted with two themes: Jackpot Lockdown Mega Meltdown and Jackpot Lockdown High Voltage, and will have additional branded themes including Willie Nelson and Singing in the Rain available in 2018.
+Empire MPX features branded video content with Casablanca and Penn & Teller, all hitting the casino floor in 2017, and new titles, including Buffy the Vampire Slayer and South Park, expected to be delivered in 2018.

-TournEvent.
+TournEvent®.
 Our award-winning slot tournament system is a proven solution that allows operators to switch from in-revenue gaming to out-of-revenue tournaments with the simple click of a mouse.
-For more than a decade, TournEvent has standardized tournament system functionality and transformed everyday players into slot superstars at hundreds of top casinos worldwide.
-TournEvent's expansive tournament game library helps operators customize their tournaments, including providing unique bonus opportunities that improve scores or automatically move a player to first place.
+TournEvent®'s expansive tournament game library helps operators customize their tournaments, including providing unique bonus opportunities that improve scores or automatically move a player to first place.
 Casino operators can easily design and build a variety of flexible tournament formats, such as solo or team tournament play, session or round winner advancement, and cumulative or maximum scoring.
-The latest TournEvent 5.0 version includes new system enhancements that improve operator efficiencies and hardware and engaging tournament games that attracts players.
-New TournEvent 5.0 features include:
+The latest TournEvent® 5.0 version includes new system enhancements that improve operator efficiencies and hardware and offers engaging tournament games that attracts players.
+New TournEvent® 5.0 features include:

-- Automated Wild Card drawing and round feature that automates current tournament procedure and facilitates a smooth player selection process, utilizing overhead signage to quickly identify players who were randomly selected to advance. - Find Your Seat Helper that allows operators to preset a color for tournament banks/electronic gaming machines ("EGMs"), auto assign colors to players, and display player names on EGM screens, allowing players to quickly locate their assigned seats. - Automated VIP Filter that allows operators to filter a player database so that only select players will be automatically registered into tournaments when a player card is swiped. - On Deck Display feature that consists of three session panes, which continuously display player registrations in real-time and allow players to see who is in the current and future sessions. - New Skill Tournament Games with interactive bonuses: - \circ Fruit Ninja® is an interactive game, much like the popular mobile app game that brings skill into slot tournaments. - o Electric Diamonds features two new interactive bonuses, Pop Frenzy and Reel Frenzy.
+- Automated Wild Card drawing and feature for potential round advancement that automates current tournament procedure and facilitates a smooth player selection process, utilizing overhead signage to quickly identify players who were randomly selected to advance. - Find Your Seat Helper that allows operators to preset a color for tournament banks/electronic gaming machines ("EGMs"), auto assign colors to players, and display player names on EGM screens, allowing players to quickly locate their assigned seats. - Automated VIP Filter that allows operators to filter a player database so that only select players will be automatically registered into tournaments when a player card is swiped. - On Deck Display feature that consists of three session panes, which continuously display player registrations in real-time and allow players to see who is in the current and future sessions. - New Skill Tournament Games with interactive bonuses: - Fruit Ninja® is an interactive game, much like the popular mobile app game that brings skill into slot tournaments - o Electric Diamonds features two new interactive bonuses, Pop Frenzy and Reel Frenzy.

 With the wireless tablet option, casino operators will be able to sign up players for tournaments remotely, allowing for a more efficient tournament registration and an overall better tournament experience for the casinos and players alike.
-TournEvent also is available with multiple sign options, consisting of a rotating 55-inch monitor, lighted accent dividers, and the ability to be featured on new bank configurations.
+TournEvent® also is available with multiple sign options, consisting of a 65-inch television, lighted accent dividers, and the ability to be featured on new bank configurations.